twalidaziz/twalidaziz/README.md

 ### Hi there 👋

-- 🔭 Building a microservice application using Spring Boot, Kafka, and PostgreSQL.
+- 🔭 Exploring microservices with Spring Boot, Kafka, and PostgreSQL.
 - 🌱 Currently exploring Kafka and LocalStack for AWS.
 - 💬 Ask me about software development related topics.
 - 📫 How to reach me: twalidaziz@gmail.com